 Take a walk, a run, or a swim.
 Go for a hike or a bike ride.
 Try dancing, yoga stretching, or even just start imagining that you are exercising.
 It takes deliberate effort to stop yourself from obsessively worrying.
 It’s great to do something physical to get you out of your head, and into your body.
 One way to think about it is kind of like how you have to shift gears on a bicycle.
 Sometimes you have to go from peddling in gear 1 (in your head) to gear 3 (in your body), which is a different modality of experience.
 This forces your mind to slow down and have more peace.

 2. Listen to Music.

-Music can help you to experience and then release your feelings that may be out of our awareness.
+Feelings you may not be consciously aware of.
 Often our feelings are repressed when we are worrying since we are so caught up in our thoughts.
 Play music you like to move to or something that calms you and your spirit.
 Go to a concert and hear music live.
 Like jazz?
 Go listen to some.

 3. Go to a museum, to a park, or to a beach.

 Art and nature have a profound ability to engage all or most of our physical senses.
 You can see the colors of the artwork, listen to the waves, hear the wind in the trees, smell the salt or fresh air, feel the sand or grass on your feet.
 Engaging our senses helps us to reconnect with our bodies and ground us.